muzairkhattak/ViFi-CLIP/README.md

 ## Highlights

 ![main figure](docs/main_figure.png)
-<p align="justify">  This work explores the capability of a simple baseline called ViFi-CLIP (Video Fintuned CLIP)
+<p align="justify">  This work explores the capability of a simple baseline called ViFi-CLIP (Video Fine-tuned CLIP)
 for adapting image pretrained CLIP to video domain.
 The figure compares the zero-shot performance of vanilla CLIP and several of its variants adapted for videos (trained on Kinetics-400, evaluated on UCF-101 and HMDB-51).
 The t-SNE visualizations of video-embeddings obtained from ViFi-CLIP (4th col.) are compared with embeddings